Zudest/KingdomDuels/content/scrolls/duels-legacy-arc.md

 +++
-title = 'Duels from the Museum Arc' toc = false readingTime = false
+title = 'Duels from the Legacy Arc' toc = false readingTime = false
 +++